vector-engineering/covidcg/README.md

 #### Data Package

 As of version 1.2.0, the snakemake pipeline will bundle all necessary data into a file `data_package.json`.
-The deployed application at [https://covidcg.org](https://covidcg.org) pulls the latest data package from [https://storage.googleapis.com/ve-public/data_package.json.gz](https://storage.googleapis.com/ve-public/data_package.json.gz).

 If hosting your own COVID CG instance, you can either point the application to our data package, or host your own by changing the URL for the data package (located at `src/stores/asyncDataStore.js`).